Ebazhanov/linkedin-skill-assessments-quizzes/python/python-quiz.md

     pass
 ```

 #### Q54.
-Which of the following is TRUE About how numeric data would be organised in a Binary Search Tree?
+Which of the following is TRUE About how numeric data would be organized in a Binary Search Tree?

 - [x] For any given node in a binary search tree, the value of the node is greater than all the values in the node's left subtree and less than the ones in its right subtree.
 - [ ] Binary Search Tree cannot be used to organize and search through numeric data, given the complication that arise with very deep trees.